The Unintended Outcomes of Well-Intentioned Mission Projects

 When we do projects that help the church members feel good, we miss the mark.
 It is not about us.
 It is about those who do not have the gospel.

 Take the story of a church that wanted to help clothe people in an African village.
+True story BTW.
 They shipped containers full of clothes to give away in the village for two years.
 After two years, the church pulled out and never returned.
-This feel-good mission project put the local tailors out of business.
+This feel-good mission project put the local African tailors out of business.
 Why buy clothes from the local tailor when you can get them free from some American mission project?
 Those tailors had to leave the village and find work elsewhere.
 After a few years, the church pulled out of the project and no longer supplied free clothes.
 The local tailors had left.
 The villagers could no longer purchase clothes locally.
 They had to travel long distances to get their clothes, which in turn cost them much more money and time than they were previously paying.
 This project hurt everyone except the American Church.
 I am sure they felt they had done a great project for that African community but had instead hurt this local village.

-There are many reasons we should not do some projects.
 I am not saying that good things cannot come from some of these initiatives.
 We can find good in some of the worst mission ministry ideas.
 My questions revolve around “What are the best projects we should be doing?” versus what I prefer.

-As mission leaders our job is to ensure that we engage in projects that do something that leads to gospel penetration.
+As mission leaders, our job is to ensure that we engage in projects that do something that leads to gospel penetration.

 The Importance of Evaluation and Discovery